Willames-Jr/movie-browser-react/README.md

 ## About The Project

-Movie browser is a simple app made by me in order to practice practicing some basic concepts of react de react.
+Movie browser is a simple app made by me in order to practice some basic concepts of react.
 This is not a "final" version, as I intend to constantly be implementing new features in the app.

 ![movie-detail](movieApp_1.png)